RediSearch/RediSearch/docs/Commands.md

 ### Description

-Delete a string from a suggestion index.
+Deletes a string from a suggestion index.

 ### Parameters